 Is one day in Munich enough?

-Top Things to Do in Munich in One Day
+Top things to do in Munich in a day

-There is a vast variety of things to see in Munich, but we shortlisted the best, in our opinion, places to visit in Munich in a day.
+There are lot of things to see in Munich, but we shortlisted the best places to visit in Munich in a day.
 We took into consideration the limited time, and above all, the needs of our toddler.
 To sum up, let’s check what to visit in Munich!

 Schloß Nymphenburg 1